Dempsy/dempsy/README.md

 # Running the example distributed

-To run distributed we need to change some of the infrastructure we instantiated.
+To run the ["Word Count" example](#jumping-right-in-an-example---the-ubiquitous-word-count) distributed we need to change some of the infrastructure we instantiated.
 But first, lets convert the stream of words to an _unbounded_ stream by looping in the `WordAdaptor`.
-We'll simply change `getNextWordFromSoucre()` to the following:
+We'll simply change `WordAdaptor.getNextWordFromSoucre()` to the following:

 ```java
     private String getNextWordFromSoucre() {